d3cod3/Mosaic/README.md

 # OF COMPATIBLE RELEASE

-## 0.11.0 STABLE (official download from [OF site](https://openframeworks.cc/))
+## 0.11.2 STABLE (official download from [OF site](https://openframeworks.cc/))
 > Compiled/tested with QTCreator on osx/linux/windows
+> Working on native VisualStudio Windows compiling...

-If you want to build Mosaic, just download OF0.11.0 for your OS (osx, linux, windows) and follow the correspondent setup guide.
+If you want to build Mosaic, just download OF0.11.2 for your OS (osx, linux, windows) and follow the correspondent setup guide.

 # DESCRIPTION